UKCloud/documentation/articles/vmware/vmw-how-change-ipsec-vpn-api.md

 ---
 title: How to change IPsec VPN settings via the vCloud API
-description: Provides a step by step guide to manipulating the IPsec VPN configuration applied to an edge gateway via the vCloud Director API
+description: Provides a step by step guide to manipulating the IPsec VPN configuration applied to an edge gateway via the vCloud API
 services: vmware
 author: Sue Highmoor
 reviewer: